South Hamilton, Massachusetts

 The Postal Service followed through with moving most of their operations, including all delivery operations, to the new post office.
 Thus almost all mail delivered within the town of Hamilton carries the "South Hamilton" postal address and the 01982 ZIP code.
 Only mail destined for P.O.
 Boxes located within the old post office and a few nearby buildings still carries the "Hamilton" postal address and the 01936 zip code.

+In popular culture

+Bo Burnham's song "I'm Bo Yo" includes the lyric "I'm representing you/I'm representing the people from the 01982", a reference to Burnham's home town of Hamilton.